D-Pow/mock-requests/ReadMe.md

 ## Final notes

 This mocks the usage of `XMLHttpRequest` and `fetch` such that the response is always valid.
-This means that, in particular for `XMLHttpRequest`, the following instance attributes are always
+This means that the instance attributes below are always set.
+If you want to change any of these, feel free to do so within `xhr.onreadystatechange`/`fetch().then(fn)`.

-set:
+For `XMLHttpRequest`:
 ```javascript
 xhr.readyState = 4;
 xhr.response = mockedResponse;